 How orthodontists can help treat sleep apnea

-Our orthodontists specialize in diagnosing and treating dental and facial irregularities, many of which contribute to obstructive sleep apnea.
-By addressing structural issues in the mouth and jaw, orthodontic treatments can improve airflow and reduce the occurrence of apneas.
-Orthodontic interventions can be particularly beneficial for individuals who do not tolerate CPAP therapy well or are looking for alternative treatment options.
-Importantly, seeking care for young children can help influence facial growth and prevent future airway issues from developing, including sleep apnea.
+This diagnosis and treatment of dental and facial irregularities is a specialty of Dr. Hutta and Dr. Kamrani.
+Many of these irregularities contribute to obstructive sleep apnea.
+Addressing structural issues in the mouth and jaw with orthodontic treatments from our Columbus team can improve airflow during a patient’s time asleep and reduce the frequency of apneas.
+Orthodontic interventions can be particularly beneficial in cases where patients do not respond well to CPAP therapy well or are looking for alternative treatment options.
+Seeking care for young children can positively impact facial growth and prevent future airway issues from developing, including sleep apnea.

 Early intervention

-Early orthodontic intervention can open a child’s airway and improve their breathing by treating issues such as a narrow maxilla and/or narrow dental arches.
-Correcting these issues during childhood can be especially beneficial, as improved breathing early on leads to improved overall health post-adolescence.
+Starting treatment with an orthodontist at an early age can open a child’s airway and improve their breathing by treating issues such as a narrow maxilla and/or narrow dental arches.
+It’s best to correct these issues early if possible, as better breathing early on leads to improved overall health post-adolescence.

 Jaw expansion techniques

-Palatal expansion is an orthodontic technique used to widen the upper jaw and is particularly effective in younger patients.
-This involves using an expander device to gradually apply pressure to the palatal bones, encouraging them to grow wider over time.
-By expanding the palate and increasing the width of the upper jaw, our experts can create more space in the nasal cavity and improve airflow, preventing the likelihood of obstructive sleep apnea and poor sleep breathing.
+One orthodontic technique particularly helpful with younger patients is palatal expansion.
+This approach uses an expander device that applies pressure to the palatal bones gradually over time, helping them to grow wider.
+The experts at our Columbus office can create more space in the nasal cavity and improve airflow by expanding the palate and increasing the width of the upper jaw, preventing the likelihood of obstructive sleep apnea and poor sleep breathing.
 While these expanders are typically worn for three to six months, the recommended timeline can vary depending on the patient.

 Surgical options to treat airway issues

-In severe cases of sleep apnea, orthognathic surgery may be recommended.
-This surgical procedure involves repositioning the jaws to improve the alignment of the teeth and jaws and opening the airway.
-By moving the lower jaw and, in some cases, the upper jaw, orthognathic surgery can open the airway and significantly reduce the occurrence of apneas.
+In cases of sleep apnea that are particularly severe, orthognathic surgery is sometimes suggested as a solution.
+This is a surgery that involves repositioning the jaws to improve the alignment of the teeth and jaws, therefore opening the airway.
+By moving the lower jaw and, in some cases, the upper jaw, orthognathic surgery helps open the airway and reduce the frequency of apneas a patient may be experiencing.

-Genioglossus advancement (GA) is another surgical procedure that targets the base of the tongue, which significantly contributes to airway issues in sleep apnea patients.
-GA involves repositioning the attachment of the genioglossus muscle (the primary muscle of the tongue) to prevent it from collapsing into the airway during sleep.
-This procedure can be performed with other orthodontic or surgical treatments to enhance its effectiveness.
+Genioglossus advancement (GA) is another surgical option, where a surgeon will target the base of the tongue, an area that contributes significantly to airway issues in sleep apnea patients.
+With a GA procedure, a surgeon will reposition the attachment of the primary muscle of the tongue (called the genioglossus muscle), preventing it from collapsing into the airway during sleep.

-Adenotonsillectomy surgery can also be greatly beneficial in cases where enlarged tonsils and adenoids are contributing to airway obstruction.
-Removing the tonsils and adenoids is often a top treatment option for pediatric patients with OSA, as studies have shown significant improvements in sleep quality post-surgery.
+Adenotonsillectomy surgery can also be very helpful in cases where enlarged tonsils and adenoids are causing any degree of airway obstruction.
+Studies have shown significant improvements in sleep quality post-surgery when the tonsils and adenoids are surgically removed, making this a top treatment option for pediatric patients with OSA.

 Tongue retaining devices (TRDs) and mandibular advancement devices (MADs)

-Although our office typically doesn’t treat sleep apnea with TRDs or MADs, we’re happy to refer you to another practice that does if either is deemed the best treatment option for you.
+Although our Columbus office typically doesn’t treat sleep apnea with TRDs or MADs, our HOS team is happy to refer you to another practice that does if one of these is the best treatment option for you!

-TRDs hold the tongue in a forward position, preventing it from falling back and obstructing the airway.
-These devices are useful for patients whose sleep apnea is primarily caused by tongue obstruction.
+TRDs work by holding the tongue in a forward position, stopping it from falling back and blocking the airway.
+These devices are often useful for patients whose sleep apnea is largely caused by tongue obstruction.
 TRDs are custom-fitted and can be a comfortable and effective treatment option for many individuals.

-A MAD is a custom-made oral appliance that fits over the upper and lower teeth, similar to a mouthguard.
-These devices work by gently moving the lower jaw forward, which helps keep the airway open during sleep.
-By preventing the airway from collapsing, MADs can significantly reduce the frequency and severity of apneas.
+A MAD is an oral appliance that is custom-made by experts.
+It fits over the upper and lower teeth, similar to a mouthguard.
+By gently moving the lower jaw forward, these devices help to keep the airway open during sleep.
+MADs can significantly reduce the frequency and severity of apneas by preventing the airway from collapsing.

 Lifestyle and dental changes

-In addition to treatment, certain lifestyle changes can help manage sleep apnea symptoms.
-These changes may include losing weight, avoiding alcohol and sedatives before bedtime, sleeping on your side, and maintaining a regular sleep schedule.
-Our HOS orthodontists can guide patients through these lifestyle modifications in conjunction with orthodontic treatments to achieve optimal results.
+In addition to treatment, Dr. Hutta and Dr. Kamrani may suggest certain lifestyle changes to help patients manage sleep apnea symptoms.
+Losing weight, not consuming alcohol and sedatives before bedtime, sleeping on your side, and maintaining a regular sleep schedule are all potential suggestions to improve sleep.
+Our team of Columbus orthodontists can guide patients through these lifestyle modifications in conjunction with orthodontic treatments to achieve results for a healthy smile and healthy sleep!

 Benefits of orthodontics